Shawn-Xu/PPIP/docs/index.md

 ## 2 Demo data used in this project

-The demo data of this software can be downloaded from google drive.
+The demo data of this software can be downloaded from Google Drive.
 A MGF file and two fastq files were packaged with tar and subsequently compressed with gzip.

 Furthermore, we also provided two NCBI non-redundant protein sequence databases for the Blast annotation step.
 These two database were processed well in advance and divied into two categories: *Plant.fa* and *Animal.fa*.
 Users can select the appropriate database according to the actual situation.
 Of course, users also can customize their Blast database from another public source (e.g. [UniProt](http://www.uniprot.org/)).